 By observing the world around us, we can become better artists, and by illustrating nature, we can become more observant scientists.
 Join us in making observations and practicing some drawing techniques to help you create more realistic artwork.
 We'll draw inside and outside of the museum.
 Go home with your sketches, a fantastic drawing, and a booklet to guide your family to practice drawing from the natural world!

-Archaeology: Design and Engineering
+Archaeology: Design and Engineering (This workshop is FULL)

 From building Mayan pyramids to carrying water up Mesa Verde cliffs; from painting Mimbres pots to weaving Navajo rugs – people have been solving problems in intelligent and beautiful ways for centuries.
 Build your own pyramid, weave a pouch, and see how far (and fast) you can carry water on your head.